At some point during their lives, most people will have to think about relocating for a job. A huge step for any

 - Get Job Alert Emails

 As a recent graduate, it’s unlikely you’ll be earning the big bucks straight away, and with the cost of living in London amongst the highest of any city in the world, is it really possible to live on an entry level salary in London?

 Well, yes – over 3,000 of our graduates have!
 But to help you decide for yourself, we’ve unpacked three common thoughts most graduates have when looking to move to London.

 While it’s unlikely you’ll be living the high life in a penthouse apartment in Mayfair, you may find it can in fact work out cheaper to live in one of the more affluent areas.

-When looking at rent prices, think about distance from the area you’ll be looking to work – is it worth paying a little more rent and saving on travel costs by walking or cycling?
+When looking at rent prices, think about distance from the area you’ll be looking to work, and the best ways to get around London – is it worth paying a little more rent and saving on travel costs by walking or cycling?
 Or would it work out better to live in the suburbs and invest in a travel card?
 You can even grab yourself a cheaper deal on travel cards through companies like CommuterClub.

 When calculating the cost of rent, remember to factor in the price of bills and tax.
 These change depending on where you’ll be living and how much you’ll earn.
 Just remember to do your research before jumping straight in, to make sure you’re getting the best deal.

 Unless you were one of the lucky few to have their university fees paid for, it’s likely your student debts have made it into the thousands of pounds.
 But fear not – you’re not expected to pay it back all at once!

 Repayments start in the April after you leave your course and will only start if your salary is over the threshold amount.
 The threshold is a fixed amount and is currently either £17,335 or £21,000 depending on when you started your course.
 But you’ll only have to pay 9% on anything you earn over this threshold each month.